jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

 ![image](https://user-images.githubusercontent.com/92244042/199395555-76a7c646-5b27-4af6-abf2-8de18011be99.png)

-### 10. If you would like to use our model to do prediction on a dataset that you have, you can type the following command in your terminal, replacing <path/to/data.json> and <path/to/data_predictions.csv>:
+### 10. If you would like to use our model to do prediction on a dataset that you have, you can type the following command in your terminal, replacing `<path/to/data.json>` and `<path/to/data_predictions.csv>` respectively:
 ```bash
 python run_predictions.py XGBoost_v2.pkl <path/to/data.json> <path/to/data_predictions.csv>
 ```

+You should be able to see the output csv in the `XGBoost_v2_predictions` directory.